-Based on the questions given above candidates might have analysed that the analogy questions may be based reasoning concepts, mathematical calculations and general awareness.
+Based on the questions given above candidates might have analysed that the analogy questions may be based on reasoning concepts, mathematical calculations, and general awareness.
 So, candidates must have complete knowledge of all the subjects which are a part of the Government exam syllabus.

 To get a detailed list of Static GK topics, candidates can visit the linked article.

-Aspirants willing to know more about the upcoming competitive exams, can visit BYJU’S for any further assistance regarding exam syllabus, preparation tips and study material.
+Aspirants willing to know more about the upcoming competitive exams can visit BYJU’S for any further assistance regarding the exam syllabus, preparation tips, and study material.